Theological determinism: Free will and theological determinism

-This argument is very often accepted as a basis for theological incompatibilism: denying either libertarian free will or divine foreknowledge (omniscience) and therefore theological determinism.
+This argument is often accepted as a basis for theological incompatibilism: denying either libertarian free will or divine foreknowledge (omniscience) and therefore theological determinism.
 On the other hand, theological compatibilism must attempt to find problems with it.
 The formal version of the argument rests on a number of premises, many of which have received some degree of contention.
 Theological compatibilist responses have included;